 Link Manager – Additional Information

-To sort links, hover your cursor over the title of the column you want to sort and click on the little black triangle displayed next to the column title …
+To sort links, hover your mouse cursor over the title of the column you want to sort and click on the little black triangle displayed next to the column title …

 You can filter links by category …

-(Filter links by link categories)
+(Filtering your links by categories)